faisalfs10x/faisalfs10x.github.io/_posts/HTB/2020-05-31-htbResolute.md

 ---
 ## Exploit

-- Then, catch the user flag by logging in via `evil-winrm` to melanie account.
+- Nmap scan showed that port 5985 is open.
+It's the default port for WinRM so catch the user flag by logging in via `evil-winrm` to melanie account.

 ![](https://raw.githubusercontent.com/faisalfs10x/faisalfs10x.github.io/master/asset/htbwriteup/windows/resolute/5.png)